LilithHafner/UpdateJulia.jl/README.md

 ## Simple cross platform julia installer

 Please also consider using [JuliaUp](https://github.com/JuliaLang/juliaup), especially for Windows.
-See comparrison at the botom of this file.
+See comparison at the bottom of this file.

 Note: this is a julia package that requires julia 1.0 or higher to run.
 If you would like to install julia and don't have at least julia 1.0 installed already, please visit https://julialang.org/downloads.